Mulsi/Final-project-NodeJS/README.md

 - We already pre-populated two users with their metrics (user info down below), or create a new user by following simple intstructions on the website

 ##### First pre-populated user
-username: Miha
+username: Miha,
-password: 123
+password: 123,
 email: miha@gmail.com
 ##### Second pre-populated user
-username: Eirik
+username: Eirik,
-password: 123
+password: 123,
 email: eirik@gmail.com

 - Login with the choosen user